younginnovations/younginnovations.github.io/internship.md

                 <img src="/images/staffs/Aneem.png" alt="Aneem Pratabansha" />
                 <h3 class="motivators-story-card-wrap__list-name">Aneem Pratabansha</h3>
                 <span class="motivators-story-card-wrap__list-profession">Developer, Intern</span>
                 <p class="motivators-story-card-wrap__list-story">Before joining, I was very much impressed by the uniqueness of YoungInnovations and also its mission for global development.
-I was very enthusiastic about being a part of an organization driven by youth spirit, where skills and growth were highly valued.
-Now, after being a part of Young Innovations, I know that this has been one of the best experiences in my career.
-At YoungInnovations,I am amazed to see in action the synergy of cross-domain experts collaborating together for common goal.</p>
+I was very enthusiastic about being a part of an organization driven by youth spirit, where skills and growth are highly valued.
+Now, after being a part of YoungInnovations, I know that this has been one of the best experiences in my career.
+At YoungInnovations, I am amazed to see in action the synergy of cross-domain experts collaborating together for common goal.</p>
             </div>
             <div class="wow fadeInUp motivators-story-card-wrap__list" data-wow-duration="0.5s" data-wow-delay="0.5s">
                 <img src="/images/staffs/Sunny.png" alt="Sunny Shrestha" >